BillotP/delegationz/README.md

 - Relation with the data provider could go wrong and lead to corrupted or no datas.
 - Maybe delegation events could be acquired from a node [rpc source](https://tezos.gitlab.io/active/rpc.html) directly ?

+- This implementation lacks a proper caching strategy, a request rate limit had been put in place to avoid database load but it's far from being sufficient if usage increase.

 ## Setup

 **Tldr**: With your favorite (UN\*X) distribution on hand, fire up your shell and run according to your package manager :